isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 the currently used backends (backends do not support the new setting), the new setting is ignored and the warning log message is output.
 The backends continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
-In order to allow creating non unique IP reservations the administrator must remove the backends which lack support for it from the configuration file.
+To allow the creation of non-unique IP reservations, the administrator must remove the backends which lack support for it from the configuration file.

-The administrators must be careful when they have been using multiple reservations for the same IP address and/or delegated prefix and later decided to return to the default mode in which this is no longer allowed.
+Administrators must be careful when they have been using multiple reservations for the same IP address and/or delegated prefix and later decide to return to the default mode in which this is no longer allowed.
 The administrators must make sure that at most one reservation for the given IP address or delegated prefix exists within a subnet prior to switching back to the default mode.
-If such duplicates are left in the configuration file, the server will report a configuration error.
+If such duplicates are left in the configuration file, the server reports a configuration error.
-Leaving such reservations in the host databases does not cause configuration errors but may lead to lease allocation errors during the server operation when it unexpectedly finds multiple reservations for the same IP address or delegated prefix.
+Leaving such reservations in the host databases does not cause configuration errors but may lead to lease allocation errors during the server operation, when it unexpectedly finds multiple reservations for the same IP address or delegated prefix.

 .. note::

-   Currently the server does not verify if multiple reservations for the same IP address and/or delegated prefix exist in the host databases (MySQL and/or PostgreSQL) when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
+   Currently the server does not verify whether multiple reservations for the same IP address and/or delegated prefix exist in the host databases (MySQL and/or PostgreSQL) when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
 This may cause issues with